Secondary city

 Pokhara, a secondary city in Nepal, is the capital of Gandaki Province.
 It is a major tourist center for mountain trekking.

 A secondary city is an urban hub that fills specific regional and local needs related to governance, economics, finance, education, trade, transportation.
 A secondary city is defined by population, area, function, and economic status, but also by their relationship to neighboring and distant cities and their socio-economic status.
 A secondary city may emerge from a cluster of smaller cities in a metropolitan region or may be the capital city of a province, state, or second-tier administrative unit within a country.
 Secondary cities are the fastest-growing urban areas in lower- and middle-income countries, experiencing unplanned growth and development.
 By 2030, there will be twice as many medium-size cities as there were in 1990, outnumbering the total number of megacities.
-According to the World Bank, secondary cities make up almost 40% of the world cities population.
+According to the World Bank, secondary cities make up almost 40% of the world's cities population.
 Many secondary cities in the Global South are expected to undergo massive expansions in the next few decades comparable to city growth in Europe and North America over the past two centuries.
 These cities are unique environments that generally have limited data and information on infrastructure, land tenure, and planning.

-Secondary city vs megacities
+Vs megacities

 Secondary cities are often eclipsed by megacities that dominate urbanization programs due to their size and influence.
 However, secondary cities represent a larger percentage of the urban population worldwide and there are many more secondary cities than megacities.
 For example, in sub-Saharan Africa secondary cities are experiencing more than fifty percent of the continent's urban growth.
 The U.N.
-World Urbanization Prospects 2018 note that approximately only seven percent of the world's population live in megacities of 10 million or more.
+World Urbanization Prospects 2018 notes that approximately only seven percent of the world's population lives in megacities of 10 million or more.

-Secondary cities have their own socio-economic and political culture that differ from megacities.
+Secondary cities have their own socio-economic and political culture that differs from megacities.
 They have more land, are less developed, and offer more opportunities for investment, adaptation, and improvisation.
 These cities are important emerging centers of economic activity that relieve the pressures of migration to megacities.
 While the large cities play a significant role in shaping the economic geography of cities in fostering global trade, travel and investment, it is secondary cities which will have a much stronger influence in the future upon the economic development of countries.

 The rapid growth of secondary cities and general lack of infrastructure, particularly in lower and middle income countries, make these cities prime locations for urban sprawl and informal settlements with inadequate basic services.
 According to UN-HABITAT, "slum population now expands annually by 25 million."
-Countries like India are developing secondary cities to absorb informal dwellers—as India's chief economic planner, Montek singh Ahluwalia in 2007, observes: "One hundred million people are moving to cities in the next 10 years, and it’s important that these 100 million are absorbed into second-tier cities instead of showing up in Delhi or Mumbai."
+Countries like India are developing secondary cities to absorb informal dwellers—as India's chief economic planner, Montek Singh Ahluwalia in 2007, observes: "One hundred million people are moving to cities in the next 10 years, and it's important that these 100 million are absorbed into second-tier cities instead of showing up in Delhi or Mumbai."